 - liver problems

 - are pregnant or plan to become pregnant.
 It is not known if Somatuline® Depot will harm your unborn baby.
-Talk to your doctor if you are pregnant or plan to become pregnant.
+Talk to your healthcare professional if you are pregnant or plan to become pregnant.

 - are breast-feeding or plan to breast-feed.
 It is not known if Somatuline® Depot passes into your breast milk.
-Talk to your doctor about the best way to feed your baby if you receive Somatuline® Depot.
+Talk to your healthcare professional about the best way to feed your baby if you receive Somatuline® Depot.

 - insulin or other diabetes medicines